crytic/building-secure-contracts/not-so-smart-contracts/cairo/dangerous_public_imports_in_libraries/README.md

 # Dangerous Public Imports in Libraries
+NOTE: The following was possible until cairo-lang 0.10.0.

 When a library is imported in Cairo, all functions can be called even if some of them are not declared in the import statement.
 As a result, it is possible to call functions that a developer may think is unexposed, leading to unexpected behavior.